meaniebeanie22/meaniebeanie22.github.io/chapters/council-of-war.md

 were only seven out of the twenty-six on whom we knew we could rely; and out of these seven one was a boy, so that the grown men on our side were six to their nineteen.

+# :x hiscaptain
+Odd, it's almost like it was named by the captain he sailed with, Flint.